Hoping to Help

 Getting a Signal

-The team fires a tranquilizer dart at the elephant, which makes the animal sleepy.
+The team fires a tranquilizer dart.
+This makes the elephant sleepy.
 Once it’s asleep, the team can land.
-The team doesn’t waste time.
 “The events happen quickly,” Gonçalves says.
 “Everyone has a role.”

-Some members of the team take measurements of and samples from the elephant.
+Some members of the team take measurements and samples of the elephant.
 Others help fit the collar around the elephant’s neck.
-The team works together and takes notes on their work.
 Then they wait for the elephant to wake up and get back on her feet.

 Gonçalves and the team take samples from a matriarch while they collar her.